 When you come to class, be prepared to participate.
-MUSI 1224 is an experiential class in that you will be actively engaged with the material through performance and aural activities on a daily basis.
+MUSI 1225 is an experiential class in that you will be actively engaged with the material through performance and aural activities on a daily basis.
 You will have an assignment for most classes and you should be ready to perform the materials by yourself.
 Think of these as performances, much like a performance in a solo recital.
-Students who have not brought their materials, are being disruptive in any way, or are not paying attention, may be asked to leave the class for that day and will receive an unexcused absence.
+Students who have not brought their materials, are being disruptive in any way, or are not paying attention, may be asked to leave the class for that day and will be counted absent.